 And yet, by heaven, I think my love as rare

 At the tail-end of the poem, he turns what would have been a string of insults into a sort of backhanded compliment.
 Not good wooing, but good poetry.

-The Italian sonnet’s rhyme scheme can vary somewhat, but the most common pattern is ABBAABBA CDECDE.
+The Italian sonnet’s rhyme scheme can vary somewhat, but one of the most common patterns is ABBAABBA CDECDE.
 It uses an almost halfway division to explore two different ideas, or the same idea from two different angles.
-The first eight lines, called the “octet,” establish the theme for the poem and the last six lines, the “sestet,” either shed new light on the topic or present another idea, complementary to the first, but not exactly the same.
+The first eight lines, called the “octave,” establish the theme for the poem and the last six lines, the “sestet,” either shed new light on the topic or present another idea, complementary to the first, but not exactly the same.